 Columbus Plaza offers studio, convertible, 1- and 2-bedroom floor plans ranging in size from 587 to 1,450 square feet.
 Some of the units have undergone a kitchen and bath renovation

 Apartments at Columbus Plaza do not have private balconies or in-unit washer / dryers.
 The apartments are relatively spacious and do have generous closet space and layouts that readily accommodate a dining table.

 Apartment ceiling heights are 8-feet, but floor-to-ceiling windows help make the space feel more expansive.
-The apartments are carpeted.
+Updated units have plank flooring in living areas.

 Two-bedroom corner floor plans have two walls of windows and the split-bedroom layout popular with roommates and people who work from home.
 If a stall shower is one of your must-have features, you’ll need to look elsewhere.
 There are none to be found at Columbus Plaza.